 Agspand’s Feedchar is a Certified Allowed Input for Organic Farming in Australia, number SXC 19091.

 Small amounts of Agspand’s Feedchar™ may be mixed in with animals’ normal feed.
 Some suggested daily maintenance doses are described below.

 Otherwise, many animals will eat some Feedchar as a loose lick when left in a separate container near where they normally eat or drink.
 Allow for rainwater to drain from the container if it is left outside.
 Suggest raising the container off the ground to deter animals from standing in it.

 If you have any further queries please feel free to contact your local store/agent, or Agspand’s Feedchar consultants on 03 6333 1132.

-DO NOT FEED this supplement to animals in the same feed as their veterinary medication – suggest supplying in an alternate feed time to the vet meds.
-When worming, do not supplement the day before, the day of worming, and the day after worming (i.e. cease supplementation for three days).
+DO NOT FEED this supplement to animals experiencing constipation.
+Veterinary medication – ask your vet, who may agree to supply in an alternate feed-time to vet meds.
+When worming, withhold the day before, the day of worming, and the day after worming (i.e. cease supplementation for three days).

 Daily maintenance doses:

 Mix 1 to 2 scoops (15–30 mL) of Agspand’s Feedchar™ with feed per day.
 This daily amount equates to around 1 litre per horse per month.
 Once started, continue for at least a month, then maintain onwards.
 Feedchar may be used with vitamins and more minerals, and may be fed continuously to support long-term gut health and immunity across all seasonal variations.
 Suggest to Double Feedchar daily maintenance dose (i.e. add more) while signs of toxin effects are obvious.
 Consult your vet if problems persist.